Moffein/HAN-D_OVERCLOCKED/README.md

 To add custom DRONE models to your HAN-D skin, refer to mdlHANDOverclocked.prefab in the Unity project on the GitHub.
 The DRONE model is a disabled GameObject attached to the prefab, and the game will attempt to load the textures/mesh from that.

+## Installation

+Place the HAND_Overclocked folder in /Risk of Rain 2/BepInEx/plugins/
+Settings can be changed in BepInEx/config/com.EnforcerGang.HAND_Overclocked.cfg

 ## Credits

 Moffein - Main dev